 This hymn takes a familiar tune and provides a prayer to the Lord during all parts of the day as a reminder that our God is with us always.
 It is often sung all at once, but families might consider breaking the hymn into sections and singing different stanzas throughout the day.
 It may be a stretch, but the words might also serve well when considering the “day” as a metaphor for the seasons of life, where our Lord is most certainly present from our waking to our homing and beyond.

 This list barely scratches the surface of hymns that can be read, prayed, and sung to find healing and comfort in our Lord during difficult times.
-Please consider commenting below to add your favorite titles to the list!
-Together, we can share comfort and sing the praises of our “Beautiful Savior” (another one!).
+For more comforting hymns, check out CPH Music on YouTube.